OctopusDeploy/blog/blog/2021-07/google-cloud-platform/index.md

 Octopus Deploy can help you run scripts on targets within Google cloud platforms.
 In this example, we'll explore the process of creating a new Kubernetes Cluster.

-These scripts typically rely on tools being available on the target worker.
+These scripts typically rely on tools being available on the target worker however there are a few options to get started quickly.
+If you're Octopus Cloud, the built-in workers have `gcloud` pre-installed.
+Another option is to use the Octopus [`worker-tools`](https://hub.docker.com/r/octopusdeploy/worker-tools) Docker image with [Execution containers for workers](https://octopus.com/docs/projects/steps/execution-containers-for-workers).

 We recommend that you provision your own tools on your worker - this way you can control what version of the tools are provisioned, and ensure their compatibility with the scripts you are trying to execute.